 - Preheat the oven to 350°F. Place muffin liners into a standard, 12-muffin pan.
 Set aside.

-- Using a grater, shred 2-3 zucchinis until you have 2 cups of shredded zucchini.
-Set aside.
+- Using a grater, shred 2-3 zucchini until you have 2 cups of shredded zucchini.
+Using a paper towel or clean cloth, gently squeeze the liquid from the zucchini.
+(You should have about 1/4 cup liquid drained).

 - Combine all the dry ingredients (except the almond meal) into a large mixing bowl.